learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ## Identify the Document Object Model

-The Document Object Model is a representation of an HTML document that can be manipulated by programming languages.
-Thanks to the DOM and the way it creates a representative model of document elements, we can use a language such as JavaScript to navigate those elements and add to them, delete them or modify them.
+Just as your DNA represents a code-based version of you, the DOM represents a code-based version of a web page.
+Because of this, when you change the DOM, you change what's displayed in the browser.
+Adding elements, removing elements, changing elements in the DOM changes what you see in the browser screen.
+Thanks to the DOM and the way it creates a representative model of document elements, we can use a language such as JavaScript to work with those elements and add to them, delete them or modify them.

 To see the DOM in action, let's take a look at the HTML that constructs every website we visit.